lorepozo/context/README.md

 $ cargo build
 ```

-# Run
+## Run

 We are using the EC algorithm with primitives designed for string
 transformation, implemented at
 [`lucasem/ec`](https://github.com/lucasem/ec).

-The easiest way to run this is to place the ec binary created from jetty's
+The easiest way to run this is to place the ec binary in the root directory
-`make` in the root directory of this project, and to use `cargo run` from
-the project root:
+of this project, and to use `cargo run` from the project root:

 ```sh
 # start from this project's root directory.